gilbertwoody/words/happier.md

 * charisma
     1. the powerful personal quality that some people have to attract and impress other people

+* cynical
+    1. If you are cynical about something, you do not believe that it can be successful or that the people involved are honest.

 * the rigour of sth
     1. If you refer to the rigours of an activity or job, you mean the difficult, demanding, or unpleasant things that are associated with it.